CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

 Key elements of social engineering include:

   + **Psychological Manipulation:**
     - Where attackers use emotions and cognitive biases to influence people.
 This involves tactics like building trust, exploiting feelings, creating urgency, or appealing to the desire to help.
-By understanding and manipulating these aspects attackers can deceive individuals into, revealing sensitive information or, taking actions that benefit them.

   + **Impersonation:**
     - The act of pretending to be someone else, in order to gain trust and deceive individuals.
-Attackers may impersonate trusted figures, such as coworkers, IT support, or company executives, exploiting this false identity to manipulate targets.
-This tactic can occur in various forms, including in-person interactions, phone calls, or electronic communication.
-By successfully impersonating a trusted entity, social engineers can trick individuals into divulging sensitive information or performing actions that compromise security.
+Attackers may impersonate trusted figures, such as coworkers, IT support, or company executives.
+Exploiting this false identity to manipulate targets.
+This tactic can occur in various forms; including, in-person, phone calls, or electronic communication.

   + **Phishing:**
-    - A common form of social engineering; where attackers use deceptive emails, messages, or websites to trick individuals into revealing sensitive information, such as usernames, passwords, or financial details.
+    - Employs deceptive emails, messages, or websites to trick individuals into revealing sensitive information.
+Attackers use various tactics; including, creating fake login pages or posing as trustworthy entities, to lure victims into providing usernames, passwords, or financial details.
+This tactic plays on human trust and curiosity, exploiting individuals' willingness to interact with a seemingly legitimate communication.

   + **Pretexting:**
-    - Creating a fabricated scenario, or pretext, to trick individuals into disclosing information or performing actions.
+    - Involves the creation of fabricated scenarios to trick individuals into disclosing information or performing actions.
+Pretexting emphasizes the manipulation of trust through storytelling, and exploits the target's willingness to assist or provide information.

   + **Baiting:**
-    - Exploiting curiosity or desire for gain; compromising the security of information or systems.
-This can happen both physically and online.
+    - Exploits human curiosity and desire; by enticing individuals, with false promises or tempting offers, leading them into a trap.
+This tactic can occur both physically and online.
       + ***Physically:*** Strategically placed, malware-infected, flash drives in visible locations.
 When the flash drive is inserted into a computer, regardless of location, malware is automatically installed on the system.
       + ***Online:*** Through tempting ads directing users to malicious sites or encouraging them to download malware-infected apps.

   + **Quid Pro Quo:**
-    - Offering a service or benefit in exchange for information or access.
-      + To gain this benefit, the victim must first carry out a specific action, such as allowing access to their computer or providing their login credentials.
+    -  Involves the exchange of a service, or benefit, in return for information or access.
+Social engineers may pose as helpful entities, offering assistance or rewards, such as IT support fixing a non-existent issue.
+The victim is required to perform a specific action, like providing login credentials, to receive the promised benefit.
+This tactic leverages the reciprocity principle, exploiting the target's willingness to give in exchange for perceived value.

   + **Reverse Social Engineering:**
-    - Victims are deceived into taking the first step, whether through a phone call, email, or online interaction.
-Exploiting their belief that they are the ones reaching out for assistance or information.
+    - Victims are manipulated into initiating contact with the attacker.
+Instead of the attacker reaching out, the victim is deceived into believing they need assistance or protection, establishing a high level of trust.
+This method exploits the victim's perception that they are the ones seeking help or information, allowing the attacker to subtly influence their decisions or actions.

   + **Physical Social Engineering:**
-    - Relies on face-to-face interactions and often exploits human tendencies/behaviors to gain access to physical spaces, confidential information, or valuable assets.
+    -  Involves manipulating people, in person, to gain access to physical spaces, confidential information, or valuable assets.
+Unlike online interactions, this tactic relies on face-to-face engagement and exploits human tendencies and behaviors.
+Social engineers may impersonate authority figures, engage in tailgating, or use baiting techniques physically to deceive and gain trust.

 ### Potential Targets